 Preliminary research has been conducted into the potential antibacterial properties of CBG.
+Another study conduct by Aqawi et al. showed that CBG has antibacterial activity against the gram-positive bacteria Streptococcus mutans (S. mutans), which is linked to tooth decay.
+This might also present a fresh approach to combat dental caries.
 Scientists believe that there are sufficient grounds to further investigate the usefulness of this cannabinoid for bacterial infections.

 CBG vs. CBD

-While some of the effects of CBG overlap with the effects offered by CBD, these cannabinoids are different enough to merit using them together.
-In addition, combining two or more cannabinoids appears to provide the entourage effect, an as-yet unexplained phenomenon that appears to enhance the effects of cannabinoids when more than one of these unique Cannabis sativa compounds are ingested at the same time.
-Therefore, instead of choosing between CBD and CBG, you might want to use both of these cannabinoids simultaneously.
+While some of the effects of CBG overlap with those offered by CBD, these cannabinoids are different enough to merit using them together.
+Combining two or more cannabinoids appears to provide the entourage effect, a phenomenon that might enhance their effects to levels it’s not possible to reach alone.
+Instead of choosing between CBD and CBG, you might want to use both of these cannabinoids.

 What is CBN?

 While there are now Cannabis sativa strains that contain high concentrations of CBG or CBD, the same can’t be said for CBN.
-It’s likely that high-CBN cultivars will be developed in the near future, but for now, the vast majority of CBN on the market is derived via a chemical conversion process that transforms CBD into CBN.
+Instead, CBN is derived via a chemical conversion process that transforms CBD into CBN.

 In the early days of cannabis research, cannabinol (CBN) was investigated nearly as much as THC or CBD.
 As the decades passed, however, research into this non-intoxicating cannabinoid waned until interest in CBN was rekindled by the recent CBD revolution.

-While CBN is often presented as a sleep aid, there’s only a small amount of scientific research that backs up this potential benefit.
-At the same time, however, CBN has plenty of unique benefits that differentiate this Cannabis sativa compound from CBD and make it well worth trying as you discover everything that non-intoxicating cannabinoids have to offer.
+CBN has plenty of unique benefits that differentiate this hemp compound from CBD and make it well worth trying as you discover everything non-intoxicating cannabinoids have to offer.